Mohsnmonji/mohsnmonji.github.io/_pages/about.md

 ---

 About Me
 ======
 I am a PhD Candidate in Sociology at Concordia University researching the social determinants of mental health and disparities in mental health outcomes, particularly psychological distress, anxiety, and depression in Canada.
 In my PhD, I  use statistical and machine learning modeling to analyze such disparities and recommend evidence-based policies for better mental health outcomes.

 Research Interests
 ======
-- **Mental Health Disparities**: Disparities in mental health outcomes, particularly psychological distress, anxiety, and depression among youth and young adults in Canada.
+- **Mental Health Disparities**: Population-level Disparities in mental health outcomes, particularly psychological distress, anxiety, and depression.
-- **Social Determinants of Health**: Examining the associations between factors such as food security, income, and community belonging with psychological distress, anxiety, and depression.
+- **Social Determinants of Health**: Associations between factors such as food security, income, and community belonging with psychological distress, anxiety, and depression.
 - **Quantitative Methodology**: Survey design, statistical and machine learning modeling for population mental health.

 Explore My Work